Čelebići camp: Appeals and release

 On 20 February 2001, Appeal judges quashed charges related to the violations of the laws and customs of war for the three convicts, ruling that a single offence could not be judged on two separate articles.
 Their original sentencing was also sent for review.
 On 9 October 2001, Delić's sentence was reduced to 18 years while Landžo's original sentence was upheld and Mucić's was extended from 7 to 9 years.
 Their sentences were upheld on 8 April 2003 after appeals.
 Mucić was granted early release on 18 July 2003.
 On 10 July 2003, Delić and Landžo were transferred to Finland to serve out the remainder of their sentences.
 On 13 April 2006, Landžo was granted early release.
 Delić was granted early release on 24 June 2008.
 Both were given credit for time served since 2 May 1996.

 Post-ICTY developments

 In 2012, the Court of Bosnia and Herzegovina sentenced Eso Macic, a former guard at the camp, to 15 years in prison for the beating and killing of prisoners.
 A second instance verdict reduced his sentence to 13 years in 2013 and following an appeal, his sentence was further reduced to 11 years in 2015.

 In 2019, fourteen former members of the TO, Akrepi Commando and Reconnaissance Squad, HVO and the Konjic police force went on trial at the Bosnian State Court, charged with the murders, detentions, rape, torture and mistreatment of the Serb population in Konjic, as well as burning their property and the local Orthodox church.
 They also served as guards at the Čelebići camp.

+In 2024, a court in the United States convicted former camp guard Kemal Mrndzic of fraud in covering up his role in war crimes in the camp in order to obtain refugee status and subsequent US citizenship.